A parents guide to Fortnite: Battle Royale

 In order to play Fortnite you have to create an account.
 To create this account you need to provide an email address (which you will have to verify) and display/user name.
 However you are not asked your age in order to create an account.

-As Fortnite is an online game you willplay against players of different ages from across the world.
-You cannot turn the in game chats off or choose who you play against.
+As Fortnite is an online game you will play against players of different ages from across the world.
+You can turn this communication off in your setting or choose who you play against.
+You are also able to block or mute other players who are behaving in an inappropriate manner.

 Although Battle Royale is free to play, other aspects of the game are not.
-There are packs which give you different access to the full game and extensions, bonuses and weapons.
-These start at £34.99 and go up to £119.99.
+There are packs which give you different access to the full game and extensions, in game currency and 'skins' which edit the design of your character.
+These start at £8 and go up to £119.99.
 The game does ask players to make additional in-game purchases whilst playing, though these are not required to play the game.

 Fortnite does feature violence when players are in combat with each other, the animation of the game is very cartoonish, and the violence isn't bloody or gory.
 However, it is worth noting that the aim of Fortnite is to defeat other players by fighting against them.

-Fortnite is currently available on PC, Mac, PlayStation and XBox , and will soon be available on IOS (apple products).
+Fortnite is currently available on PC, Mac, PlayStation and XBox , and on IOS (apple products) and Android.
 It is downloadable from the Fortnite website, this download gives access to both the free and paid for versions of the game.

 - Have an open and honest conversation with your child